• Skip to primary navigation

 And the answer is "absolutely!".
 Just follow the recipe to the end, keeping the carrots a wee bit on the crispy side, let them cool, and transfer them to an airtight container.
 Store in the fridge for up to 3 days.

-When ready to eat, just heat them back up in a covered saucepan over medium heat, about 5-10 minutes.
-Stir frequently so they reheat evenly and don't burn.
+When ready to eat, just heat them back up in a covered saucepan over medium heat, about 5 minutes or so.
+Stir frequently so they reheat evenly and don’t burn.

 What kind of carrots should I use?